Location: Globally flexible, OR, UK

 - You will need to have demonstrable experience of supporting Project Management and/or Salesforce/Force.com systems in a large and matrix organisation.

-- Knowledge of Project Management operations, principles, practices and processes will be required.
+- Knowledge of Project Management operations, principles, practices and processes

 - Strong experience in the use of reporting tools to develop standard and ad-hoc data reports